realshafer/RNBO-Plugin/README.md

 //[/UserMethods]
 ```

-Also add the following private instance variables
+Also add the following private instance variables:
 ```cpp
 //[UserVariables]   -- You can add your own custom variables in this section.
 RNBO::JuceAudioProcessor *processor = nullptr;